shanedonnelly/OpenLens/README.md

 ## Result

-In this image, it's just one example of a simple output (where whe ask for a very small description) with the corresponding image :
+In this image, it's just one example of a simple output (where we ask for a small description) with the corresponding image :
 ![Screenshot](screenshot.png)
-## Troubleshooting
+## Troubleshootin

 ### Chrome Issues

 If you encounter issues with Chrome:

 1. Make sure your Chrome and chromedriver versions match
+2. You might need to modify the way we initialize the chrome driver.

 ### API Connection Issues